syyunn/DeepWTO/README.md

 ## Goal of the Project
 This project is assumed to achieve following two main goals:

-1. Build a __dataset__ so that everyone can participate in this legal prediction/classification agenda in __objective manner__
+1. Build a __Legal NLP Dataset__ so that everyone can participate in this legal prediction/classification agenda in __objective manner__
-2. Performs a __classification__ with neural networks to achieve the naive-baseline, __0.5 >__ `AUC-ROC` of the classification task.
+2. Performs a __classification__ with a neural network to achieve the naive-baseline, __0.5 >__ `AUC-ROC` of the classification task.